tfsumon/byteboltsec-hugo-test/content/english/why-breachsense.md

     - title: "Power Incident Response Investigations"
       icon: "las la-tools"

+# How It Works
+how_it_works:
+  enable: true
+  title: "How It Works:"
+  bullets:
+    - Breachsense tracks all layers of the darknet continuously, including Tor websites, private IRC and Telegram channels, ransomware threat actors, cybercrime communities and forums, and more.
+    - The curated data is then enriched with context, hashed passwords are cracked to plaintext and multiple search paths are indexed.
+    - Configure a list of assets you want to be notified about.
+Assets can be email addresses, domain names, IP addresses or hardware IDs.
+Notifications are sent via web hook or email.
+    - Query the API endpoints to receive all of the historical data known about a given asset.
+    - Automate remediation by integrating our API driven platform into your defense framework.

 # Potential Effects
 potential_effects:
   enable: true
-  title: "Why data breach monitoring matters"
+  title: "Why is data breach monitoring so critical?"

   info_list:
-  - title: "Loss of Customer Trust."
+  - title: "Avoid Losing Customers' Trust"
     icon: "las la-person-booth"
     content: "A data breach can cause up to 65% of your customers to lose trust in your organization (BusinessToday)."
-  - title: "Significant Financial Losses."
+  - title: "Prevent Significant Financial Loss"
     icon: "las la-money-check"
     content: "The average cost of a data breach is around $4.62 million (Varonis)."
-  - title: "Fines & Fees."
+  - title: "Avoid Fines & Fees"
     icon: "las la-file-invoice-dollar"
     content: "Different regulatory agencies can impose certain fines depending on the reasons for the data breach."